 During the admission process, students submit a housing application.
 Graduate housing for lay and religious men and women enrolled in graduate programs is available in Emmaus Hall, on the edge of campus near Lake Sagatagan.
 Male monastics usually live with the monks of Saint John’s Abbey.
 Current housing rates and information on summer housing are available from our admission office.
 For details about rooms, room assignments, and amenities, visit Graduate Housing and Residential Life.

 All students living in Emmaus Hall are required to purchase one of the meal plans.
 The current rates for meal plans are listed on the Rate Card.
 Meal plan punches may be used for any meal, any day of the week throughout a given term.
-Unused portions roll forward to subsequent terms and interim periods.

 Room and meal packages are available to students living in the monastery.